TransHelp is the Region of Peel’s accessible transportation service for residents with disabilities.

 - Are able to access a public transit stop or station during certain times of the year or types of weather.

-- Are undergoing a treatment where you are extremely fatigued before or after the treatment (such as dialysis or Chemotherapy), but at other times do not experience a barrier to using public transit.
+- Are undergoing a treatment where you are extremely fatigued before or after the treatment, but at other times do not experience a barrier to using public transit.